wesselvdv/pgbouncer/doc/config.md

 ### user

 If set, specifies the Unix user to change to after startup.
-Works only if PgBouncer is started as root or if it's already running as the given user.
+Works only if pg_ddm is started as root or if it's already running as the given user.
 Not supported on Windows.

 Default: not set